All Guides About Start Here

 How long should a micro SaaS landing page be?

-Long enough to answer every objection a cold visitor will have, and no longer.
+Long enough to answer every question a new visitor will have, and no longer.
 For a $29–$49/month product, that typically means: hero section, 3–4 benefit blocks, social proof, pricing, and FAQ.
 Around 600–900 words of copy.
 Products priced above $99/month usually need more.

 +